yewstack/yew/docs/concepts/components/callbacks.md

 They have an `emit` function that takes their `<IN>` type as an argument and converts that to a message expected by its destination.
 If a callback from a parent is provided in props to a child component, the child can call `emit` on the callback in its `update` lifecycle hook to send a message back to its parent.
 Closures or Functions provided as props inside the `html!` macro are automatically converted to Callbacks.

-Simple usage of callbacks can look something like this:
+A simple use of a callback might look something like this:

 ```rust
 let onclick = self.link.callback(|_| Msg::Clicked);